anasalbahriii/F26-ECSE395-ama456/Lab 3/playing_with_sensors.md

 - `potentiometer.cpp` — reads the raw analog value from the potentiometer, 0 to 4095
 - `voltage.cpp` — converts that reading into a voltage and prints it
 - `touch.cpp` — reads the touch sensor and lights the onboard LED on contact
-- `potentiometer-demo.mp4` — video of the knob turning and the voltage changing
-- `touch-demo.mp4` — video of the touch sensor and the LED responding

 **How to run any of these.** Only one `setup()` and one `loop()` can exist in `src` at a time.
 Comment out every other `.cpp` with `/*` before the first line and `*/` after the last, leave one uncommented, then build and upload.